Historical Trends: Divorce Rates in America by Year & What They Mean for Modern Family

 Experts point out that the fall in marriage and divorce rates may not mean healthier marriages, but rather changing family choices and social expectations.

 Couples are waiting longer to get married, or they’re living together without marrying at all.
-The U.S. Census Bureau data shows that marriage rates have stayed mostly flat in recent years, even as divorce has dropped.
+U.S. Census Bureau data shows that marriage rates have remained mostly flat in recent years, even as divorce rates have dropped.

 Looking at divorce data alone might miss how family life is really changing in the United States.